Educational assessment: Reliability

 The reliability of a measurement x can also be defined quantitatively as:

 $R_\text{x} = V_\text{t}/V_\text{x}$ where $R_\text{x}$ is the reliability in the observed (test) score, x;

-$V_\text{t}$ and $V_\text{x}$ are the variability in 'true' (i.e., candidate's innate performance) and measured test scores respectively. $R_\text{x}$ can range from 0 (completely unreliable), to 1 (completely reliable).
+$V_\text{t}$ and $V_\text{x}$ are the variability in 'true' (i.e., candidate's innate performance) and measured test scores, respectively. $R_\text{x}$ can range from 0 (completely unreliable) to 1 (completely reliable).

-There are four types of reliability: student-related which can be personal problems, sickness, or fatigue, rater-related which includes bias and subjectivity, test administration-related which is the conditions of test taking process, test-related which is basically related to the nature of a test.
+There are four types of reliability: student-related, which can include personal problems, sickness, or fatigue; rater-related, which includes bias and subjectivity; test administration-related, which concerns the conditions of the test-taking process; and test-related, which is basically related to the nature of a test.

 Validity

-Valid assessment is one that measures what it is intended to measure.
+Valid assessment measures what it is intended to measure.
 For example, it would not be valid to assess driving skills through a written test alone.
-A more valid way of assessing driving skills would be through a combination of tests that help determine what a driver knows, such as through a written test of driving knowledge, and what a driver is able to do, such as through a performance assessment of actual driving.
-Teachers frequently complain that some examinations do not properly assess the syllabus upon which the examination is based; they are, effectively, questioning the validity of the exam.
+A more valid way of assessing driving skills would be through a combination of tests that help determine what a driver knows, such as a written test of driving knowledge, and what a driver can do, such as a performance assessment of actual driving.
+Teachers frequently complain that some examinations do not properly assess the syllabus on which they are based; they are effectively questioning the validity of the exam.

 Validity of an assessment is generally gauged through examination of evidence in the following categories: